Server Monitoring Client

 Each filesystem corresponds to one partition of a drive, from which it will track:

-To provide insight on how a server is performing, the following I/O drive metrics are monitored:
+To provide insight on how a server is performing, these I/O drive metrics are monitored:

-The basic device configuration is tracked over a JSON file located in the server.
-Additional configurations are tracked trough the device properties to allow live configuration changes through the Thinger.io Platform.
+The basic device configuration is tracked over a JSON file located on the server.
+Additional configurations are tracked through the device properties to allow live configuration changes through the Thinger.io Platform.

 {